yanxx297/homepage/content/archive/type-infer.md

 Since our goal is only to infer the type of variables, we simplify the data structure inference by using knowledges in debugging information directly.
 For this purpose, all the binaries to analyze are compiled with -g option on, and we parse debugging information using [libdwarf](https://www.prevanders.net/dwarf.html).
-With the debugging information, we can assosiate each variable described in C to a location described in X86 assembly.
+With the debugging information, we can associate each variable described in C to a location described in X86 assembly.

 In practical, not only variables but also registers and memory locations are added to the graph as nodes.
 Furthermore, since the same location can be either signed or unsigned at different time,